 A - Yes for anyone 16 or older.
-A basic inland NC fishing license for Lake Lure trips, a Comprehensive NC license for river trips, and a SC freshwater AND a Basic inland NC fishing license for Lake Jocassee trips.
+An inland NC fishing license for Lake Lure trips and Green river trips, and a SC freshwater AND an inland NC fishing license for Lake Jocassee trips.

 Q - Can I keep the fish I catch?

 A - Mostly no. I don't allow any Largemouth Bass, Smallmouth Bass or White Bass to be kept.
-People can keep a few (4-8) Crappie, Yellow Perch or Bluegill.
+People can keep a few (5 or less) Crappie, Yellow Perch or Bluegill.
 No trout may be kept while fishing the delayed harvest section of the Green River.
 I do not clean the fish.

 Q - How and when do I pay?

 A - I take cash and credit card payments.
-A $50 deposit is required to book the trip.
+A $50 deposit plus tax is required to book the trip.
 The remainder is paid in the day of.
-I require a 2 week notice for a deposit refund.
-Notice shorter than 2 weeks, or a no show ( I wait 30 minutes after start time) is not cause for a refund.
+There is no deposit refund if cancelled by you.
+Late arrival does not change the start time, I wait up to 30 minutes after start time for your arrival, the trip is then considered cancelled.
 If a trip is cancelled by me for unusual circumstances ( sickness, mechanical issues etc.) you receive a full refund.

 Q - What is the average size of the fish?